Skip to content

 git add .ranger/ci/

-The auth.json.enc file can only be decrypted at runtime using your Ranger API token, so it’s safe to store in git.
+If you use encrypted auth, auth.json.enc can only be decrypted at runtime using your Ranger API token, so it’s safe to store in git.

 SecretDescription